hermeson883/hermeson883/README.md

 <br/>

-I'm a **develop** who search for a new challenger in that developer world
+I'm a **developer** who search for new challengers in that cybernetic world

 <br/>

-- My focus is in the Data Science area, but sometimes I fall in love with JS 😅
+- My focus is in the Data Science area, but sometimes I fall in love with JS and other languages 😅
-- I work with python (numpy, statsmodels, plotly express, matplot and more)
+- I work with python (pandas, numpy, statsmodels, plotly express, matplot and more)
 - For the js is Vite, express, React, Styled Components, Tailwind

 <br/>